airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 6. `JOB_MAIN_CONTAINER_MEMORY_LIMIT` - Define the job container's maximum RAM usage.
 Units follow either Docker or Kubernetes, depending on the deployment.
 Defaults to none.

 #### Logging

+Note that Airbyte does not support logging to separate Cloud Storage providers.

+Please see [here](https://docs.airbyte.com/deploying-airbyte/on-kubernetes#configure-logs) for more information on configuring Kuberentes logging.

 1. `LOG_LEVEL` - Define log levels.
 Defaults to INFO.
 This value is expected to be one of the various Log4J log levels.
+2. `GCS_LOG_BUCKET` - Define the GCS bucket to store logs.
+3. `GOOGLE_APPLICATION_CREDENTIALS` - Define the GCS credentials to use to write to the GCS bucket.
+4. `S3_LOG_BUCKET` - Define the S3 bucket to store logs.
+5. `S3_LOG_BUCKET_REGION` - Define the S3 region the S3 log bucket is in.
+6. `S3_MINIO_ENDPOINT` - Define the url Minio is hosted at so Airbyte can use Minio to store logs.
+Set to empty string if logging to S3.
+7. `S3_PATH_STYLE_ACCESS` - Set to `true` if using Minio to store logs.
+Empty otherwise.

+See **AWS** below for information on providing AWS credentials for access to S3.

 #### Worker
 1. `MAX_SPEC_WORKERS` - Define the maximum number of Spec workers each Airbyte Worker container can support.
 Defaults to 5.